 TELL participants that LMIS users can select the type of graph they want to create.
 The options available are bar and line graphs.
 For CYP, there is only one option of stacked bar in which proportionate contribution from each product is shown in a single bar in different colors.
-The stacked bar for different months can compare the total CYP and proportionate contribution from each product for a particular month.
+The stacked bar for different months can compare the total CYP and proportionate contribution from each product can show the share of that product for a particular month.